denzelmok/code-learning/README.md

 # python-projects
-python-learning: learning to use python with features and games
+python-learning: learning to use python with some cool functions and mini-games

 python-networking-project: python script, setting up clients to access servers